qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 In general, tools for editing vector layers are divided into a digitizing and an advanced digitizing toolbar, described in section :ref:`sec_advanced_edit`.
 You can select and unselect both under :menuselection:`View --> Toolbars -->`.
-Using the basic :index:`digitizing tools`, you can perform the following functions:
+Using the basic digitizing tools, you can perform the following functions:

 .. _table_editing: